bethanyv/perfect_capping/README.md

 * `cd perfect_capping/`
 * `./run.sh`

 run.sh takes care of building the docker container and running it.
-The docker container will be running on whatever port number you decide in credentials.ini.
-In my case, I chose port 5000 in my credentials file, so I can go to:
+So I can go to:

 `localhost:5000`